 The patent filing that provides more details on this rumored visual search is:

 Inventors: Thad Eugene Starner, Irfan Essa

 Methods and devices for initiating a search of an object are disclosed.
 In one embodiment, a method is disclosed that includes receiving sensor data from a sensor on a wearable computing device and, based on the sensor data, detecting a movement that defines an outline of an area in the sensor data.
-The method further includes identifying an object that is located in the area and initiating a search on the object.
-In another embodiment, a server is disclosed that includes an interface configured to receive sensor data from a sensor on a wearable computing device, at least one processor, and data storage comprising instructions executable by the at least one processor to detect, based on the sensor data, a movement that defines an outline of an area in the sensor data, identify an object that is located in the area, and initiate a search on the object.
+The method further includes identifying an object located in the area and initiating a search on the object.
+In another embodiment, a server is disclosed that includes an interface configured to receive sensor data from a sensor on a wearable computing device, at least one processor, and data storage comprising instructions executable by at least one processor to detect, based on the sensor data, a movement that defines an outline of an area in the sensor data, identify an object that is located in the area, and initiate a search on the object.

 Thad Starner is, among other things, a technical lead manager for Google Glass and the director for the Contextual Computing Group at Georgia Tech Ifran Essa teaches at the Georgia Tech Institute for Robotics and Intelligent Machines and does Research on Video Analysis and Enhancement for Google.

 This appears to require that someone use a wearable such as Glass (It hints that other wearables could be used) along with a camera from a smartphone to perform visual searches.
 It’s the first patent that I’ve seen from Google that requires a combined use such as that – it’s possible that there have been others, but I didn’t see them.
-Given how popular phones with cameras are these days, I don’t think it’s a problem that it combines multiple devices like this. and it seems to make Google Glass have more uses.
-I suspect that you can outlines objects on images that you didn’t photograph as well.
+Given how popular phones with cameras are these days, I don’t think it’s a problem that combines multiple devices like this.
+It seems to make Google Glass have more uses.
+For example, I suspect that you can outlines objects on images that you didn’t photograph as well.